fk1blow/poleeyoodik/README.md

 Run periodical functions with strategies for intervals, restarts and finite lifecycle, using observables(reactive extensions) for better composition and modularity.

+## Example

+You want to fetch an HTTP Resource, every 30 seconds, request timeout at 1 second, restarting the process for 10 times in case of errors:

+    Periodical.run(
+      () => Rx.Observable.fromPromise(fetch(endpoint)),
+      {
+        repetitions: 10,
+        interval: 30 * 1000,
+        timeout: 1000
+      })

 ## Build Setup

 ``` bash